Clown Loach (Botia Macracantha) Our ultimate care guide for this stunning Fresh Water tropical fish.

 If you’re an avid fish enthusiast who has a passion for colorful, interesting fish, then you’ve probably been drawn to the clown loach once or twice.

-It’s no wonder that this enthusiastic fish has captured your attention- the species is loved by many hobbyists for its striking colors and fun personality.
+It’s no wonder that this enthusiastic fish has captured your attention.
+This species is loved by many hobbyists for its striking colors and fun personality.

 Clown Loach: Species Profile

-The clown loach is a dining room favorite in both Indonesia and Borneo, but luckily for the fish, it is a popular aquarium resident in the Western world and is safe from most fishermen.
+The clown loach is a dining room favorite in both Indonesia and Borneo.
+Luckily for the fish, it is a popular aquarium resident in the Western world and is safe from most fishermen.

 The clown loach is best known for its unique coloration: orange and black striped body and red fins.
 It’s also widely known for its active personality and energy.